pnwairfire/fera-apps-consume/README.md

 ### fccs_loadings.csv (aka consume_loadings.csv) notes

+steps to update fccs_loadings.csv:
+install FFT which has fuelbeds (or run FCCS standalone) put LF disturbance fuelbeds in "FCCS/fuelbeds" folder put R6 fuelbeds in "FCCS/fuelbeds" folder
+run "java -jar fuelbed.jar fuelbeds/*.xml"
+duplicate first column, rename to FCCSID
+replace underscore with '0' in first column (fuelbed_number)
+sort the rows by the first column
+replace 0.000000 with 0 (to reduce file size)
+add 452 - 984, remappings
+add -1111 row
+make a copy of fccs_loadings.csv called LF_ConsumeLoadings.csv (send to Landfire)
+run regression and unit tests for Consume.
+Update if necessary using test_driver.py.
+make a new Jenkins/Artifactory build
+make a new FFT build
+make a new Cmd Line Instruction zip file

 consume_loadings.csv is created by running FCCS (within FFT) against all fuelbeds using the default environment variables.
 consume_loadings.csv is renamed fccs_loadings.csv and put in
 /consume/input_data/fccs_loadings.csv